Continually Updated Clinical Reference

 • Misdirection of mesodermal flow due to local factors

 The clinical evaluation includes a complete physical examination to assess for other congenital anomalies.
 A small feeding tube could be used to determine the patency of the choana, but a complete nasal and nasopharyngeal examination should be performed using a flexible fiberoptic endoscope to assess the deformity.
 A simple method using the automatic tympanometer to screen newborns for congenital choanal atresia was recently published.
-The sensitivity and specificity of the technique in diagnosing a patent nostril was reported as 100 per cent.
+The sensitivity and specificity of the technique in diagnosing a patent nostril was reported as 100%.
 However, a high level of suspicion is required to diagnose bilateral choanal atresia.

 Symptoms of severe airway obstruction and cyclical cyanosis are the classic signs of neonatal bilateral atresia.
 When crying alleviates respiratory distress in an obligate nasal breather, the neonatologist should be alerted to the probability of bilateral choanal atresia.
 Unilateral atresia may not be detected for years, and patients may present with unilateral rhinorrhea or congestion.